Science, Agriculture - Food

 Read more

-At the end of M2, students can take the entrance exams to doctoral schools, in particular GAIA, which is the domain of the Master, or they can enter the R&D sector in companies; these choices of orientation are made possible by the continuity of the two profiles from M1 to M2.
+At the end of the M2, students take entrance exams for doctoral programs, notably GAIA, which oversees the Master's program, or they can enter the R&D sector in companies; these career choices are made possible by the continuity of the two profiles from M1 to M2.

-We encourage students who wish to go into entrepreneurship to enroll in the IMHE FdS/IAE Management and Business Administration double-degree program, which will be open from the beginning of the academic year 2021 (on file).
+We encourage students who wish to pursue entrepreneurship to enroll in the IMHE FdS/IAE Management and Business Administration dual degree program, which will be available starting in the 2021 academic year (based on application).

-Students can complete their studies by integrating an M2 in Bioinformatics or a MEEF master's degree to prepare for the teaching exams.
+Students can complete their studies by enrolling in a Master's degree in Bioinformatics or a Master's degree in Education (MEEF) to prepare for teaching exams.

 Read more

-Thanks to the network of international collaborations maintained by the Montpellier laboratories and the numerous links between the teaching teams of the Master's program and foreign laboratories, the M1 and M2 internships can be carried out abroad (mainly in Europe and North America, but also in Asia, Africa and Latin America).
-This gives students the opportunity to do a PhD in the laboratory where they did their internship or to join international PhD programs.
-This possibility is not restricted to students doing their Master internship abroad, it is also widely open to those doing their internship in Montpellier or in other research centers in France.
+Thanks to the network of international collaborations maintained by the Montpellier laboratories and the numerous links between the Master's teaching teams and foreign laboratories, both M1 and M2 internships can be carried out abroad (mainly in Europe and North America, but also in Asia, Africa, and Latin America).
+This gives students the opportunity to pursue a PhD in the laboratory where they completed their internship or to join international PhD programs.
+This opportunity is not limited to students who complete their Master's internship abroad; it is also widely open to those who complete their internships in Montpellier or other research centers in France.

 Read more